Skip to content

 }

-This will now give you the Country table in the AMI datasource.
+This will now give you the Country table in the 3forge datasource:

 Realtime Datamodels

-In this example, it is set to 10 seconds, which means the data model will rerun 10 seconds per time.
+In this example, it is set to 10 seconds, which means the datamodel will wait 10 seconds before reprocessing.

-3. Create real time visualization panel off of the real time data model that we just created
+3. Create a realtime visualization panel off of the realtime datamodel that we just created

 In this example, we created a real time heatmap off of the top3sym table.